Skip to content

 * This link may be an affiliate link.
 I can earn from qualifying purchases at no extra cost to you.

-Therefore, if you want to learn all the ins and outs of any given air quality monitor on this list, please refer to the full reviews which I have linked.
+If you want to learn all the ins and outs of any given air quality monitor on this list, please refer to the full reviews I have linked.
 While this article will compare many monitors and give a good overview, I have far more detailed information in the individual reviews, which you can peruse to find the perfect monitor for your needs.

 It’s also worth noting that this list only contains consumer-grade air quality monitors that are < $300.
 While there are many more professional-grade monitors out there, these aren’t in the same market segment as the monitors on this list.
 Thankfully, we’ve seen many fantastic, low-cost monitors emerge over the past few years.
 Even better, many of these low-cost monitors perform very well and accurately.